 Shibuya – Home of the Shibuya Crossing

 The neighborhood of Shibuya (渋谷) is one of the busiest areas in Tokyo and is home to the famous Shibuya Crossing, which is the world’s busiest intersection.
 Shibuya also has numerous Japanese fashion stores and malls, such as Shibuya 109.
 Additionally, you can also find Hachikō, a statue of Japan’s most loyal dog, in this neighborhood.

 If you are looking for a nice place to relax and escape the busy city life, head over to the serene Yoyogi Park, which transports you out of the hectic city and into peacefulness.

-Shibuya can seem daunting and chaotic to many visitors.
+Shibuya can seem daunting and chaotic for many visitors.
 Don’t let the crowds and lights in Shibuya overwhelm you; check out this guide to 52 Things to Do in Shibuya to help you to narrow down things that you want to do in the area.